wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	  # some content
 	  EOF
 	  ```
 	- Inside a function, it doesn't matter if the variable is only inside the scope.
-If it's i
+If it's in the middle of the flow,
 -
 -
 - ---